tjwhitaker/algonomicon-home/src/content/datasets/open-exoplanet-catalogue/open-exoplanet-catalogue.md

 ### How hot are they?

 A key characteristic for planet habitability is the surface temperature.
 We don't have a way to measure this on planets so far away, as atmospheric properties can raise or lower temperatures at the surface.
-Equilibrium temperature is a measurement we use to estimate their theoretical temperature by considering the planet as if it were a black body, heated only by it's parent star.[^7]
+Equilibrium temperature is a measurement we use to estimate their theoretical temperature by considering the planet as if it were a black body.[^7]

 <object data="equilibrium-temperature.svg" type="image/svg+xml">
   <param name="url" value="equilibrium-temperature.svg">